2cd/debian-museum/Readme.md

 If `unsafe-resize-disk.service` (systemd) works correctly, it will automatically resize the partitions to utilize the unallocated space.

-> This service does not support jessie (2015), only stretch (2017) and newer.
-If you must use it on jessie, you need to manually replace `parted` and `sfdisk` with newer versions.
->
 > The disk partition table is automatically backed up to **/var/lib/tmm/bak/sfdisk/** before resizing.

 ### Step5: run